Chapter 17 – Lifeforce

 Ntairow nodded in acknowledgment.
 "Syr was one of your father's friends," she told Zerzekai.
 Her gaze then shifted back to Syr. "…I would like to thank you for that," she said to him.
 "For being there for him when and where you could.
 I could tell during our time together that you genuinely did care about him and wanted him to be well."

 Syr lowered his head, averting his gaze slightly as he felt tears beginning to sting his eyes.
 "Yeah," he said solemnly.
 "Yeah, I did."
 And… and I still do, he added silently, and he meant it.
-He didn't know for certain what lay beyond life, if anything… but he hoped that somewhere, in some way, Esaax and everyone else whom he'd ever cared for and lost were happy and well, with all their troubles left behind forever.
+He didn't know for certain what lay beyond life, if anything… but he hoped that somewhere, in some way, Esaax and everyone else he'd ever cared for and lost were happy and well, with all their troubles left behind forever.

-It didn't quite ease the pain completely, didn't quite stop him altogether from wishing that they were still with him.
+It didn't ease the pain completely, didn't quite stop him altogether from wishing they were still with him.
 But it was some comfort, at least, however small, and as the minutes passed in silence, he hoped that the two who stood sharing those minutes with him had found or would find at least some small comfort of their own.